serenorg/serendb/docs/rfcs/022-pageserver-delete-from-s3.md

 Pros:

 - Storage is not dependent on control plane.
 Storage can be restarted even if control plane is not working.
-- Allows for easier dogfooding, console can use Neon backed database as primary operational data store.
+- Allows for easier dogfooding, console can use SerenDB backed database as primary operational data store.
 If storage depends on control plane and control plane depends on storage we're stuck.
 - No need to share inner s3 workings with control plane.
 Pageserver presents api contract and S3 paths are not part of this contract.
 - No need to pass list of alive timelines to attach call.
 This will be solved by pageserver observing deleted flag.
 See